Jean Yang: Education and career

-Yang studied at Killara High School between 1987 and 1990 and at Barker College between 1991 and 1992.
-She earned a bachelor's degree with first class honours and a University Medal from the University of Sydney in 1996, in mathematics and statistics.
+Yang earned a bachelor's degree with first class honours and a University Medal from the University of Sydney in 1996, in mathematics and statistics.

 After working for half a year at the Commonwealth Scientific and Industrial Research Organisation, Yang then went to the University of California, Berkeley, for graduate study, completing her Ph.D. in statistics in 2002.
 Her dissertation, "Statistical methods in the design and analysis of gene expression data from cDNA microarray experiment", was supervised by Terry Speed.

 Yang did postdoctoral research in biostatistics and bioinformatics with Mark R. Segal at the University of California, San Francisco, where she became an assistant professor in 2003.
-In 2005 she returned to the University of Sydney with a faculty position.
+In 2005, she returned to the University of Sydney with a faculty position.

 Recognition

 In 2015, Yang was the winner of the Moran Medal of the Australian Academy of Science for her "significant contributions to the development of statistical methodology for analyzing molecular data arising in contemporary biomedical research".
+She was elected a Fellow of the Royal Society of New South Wales in 2025.